nishizhen/AnticlockwiseSearch/README.md

 ## Welcome to AnticlockwiseSearch\!

 AnticlockwiseSearch is a unified search platform designed for home NAS users.
-Are you tired of switching between PhotoPrism to find photos, Jellyfin for movies, Audiobookshelf for audiobooks, Calibre Web for e-books, just to search for a specific item?
+Are you tired of switching between PhotoPrism to find photos, Jellyfin for movies, Audiobookshelf for audiobooks, Calibre Web for e-books, or even searching your file system, just to find a specific item?
 AnticlockwiseSearch aims to solve this by providing a **single, unified search entry point** for all your scattered digital resources on your NAS.

 ## Some screenshots